-US defense chief to vow to counter Iran in visit to Bahrain
+US defense chief vows to counter Iran in visit to Bahrain

-DUBAI, United Arab Emirates (AP) — America’s top defense official will vow Saturday to prevent Iran from obtaining a nuclear weapon and to counter its “dangerous use” of suicide drones in the wider Mideast, a pledge coming as negotiations remain stalled over Tehran’s tattered atomic deal with world powers.
+DUBAI, United Arab Emirates (AP) — America’s top defense official vowed Saturday to prevent Iran from obtaining a nuclear weapon and to counter its “dangerous use” of suicide drones in the wider Mideast, a pledge coming as negotiations remain stalled over Tehran’s tattered atomic deal with world powers.

-Defense Secretary Lloyd Austin’s coming comments in Bahrain at the annual Manama Dialogue appeared aimed at reassuring America’s Gulf Arab allies as the Biden administration tries to revive the nuclear deal, which limited Iran’s enrichment of uranium in exchange for the lifting of economic sanctions.
+Defense Secretary Lloyd Austin’s comments in Bahrain at the annual Manama Dialogue appeared aimed at reassuring America’s Gulf Arab allies as the Biden administration tries to revive the nuclear deal, which limited Iran’s enrichment of uranium in exchange for the lifting of economic sanctions.

 His remarks also come after Gulf sheikhdoms saw the U.S.’ chaotic withdrawal from Afghanistan, raising concerns about America’s commitment to the region as defense officials say they want to pivot forces to counter perceived challenges from China and Russia.

 “The United States remains committed to preventing Iran from gaining a nuclear weapon.
-And we remain committed to a diplomatic outcome of the nuclear issue,” Austin will tell the event put on by the International Institute for Strategic Studies, according to his prepared remarks.
+And we remain committed to a diplomatic outcome of the nuclear issue,” Austin told an event put on by the International Institute for Strategic Studies.
 “But if Iran isn’t willing to engage seriously, then we will look at all of the options necessary to keep the United States secure.”

 Iran long has maintained its nuclear program is peaceful, though U.S. intelligence agencies and the International Atomic Energy Agency say Tehran had an organized weapons program until 2003.
 Iran’s mission to the United Nations did not immediately respond to a request for comment Saturday.